Electric Vehicle Incentives

 Purchase/Finance a New EV

 Right now, qualified buyers may receive the full $7,500 federal tax credit on select EV models.
-Effective April 18, the IRS will add new requirements which may result in reduced tax credits on some vehicles.
+Effective January 1, 2024, the IRS will add new requirements which may result in reduced tax credits on some vehicles and some vehicles may no longer qualify.

 Lease a New EV